 Some Equipment Required

-The only equipment you'll need for this exercise is a soft-shelled medicine ball.
+The only equipment you'll need for this exercise is a soft-shell medicine ball.
 As speed comes from a position of power from the ground up, the medicine ball will help you increase your rotational velocity.
 To see how it's done, check out the video below.

 We're also offering a free "No Equipment" workout and free eBooks for download, all of which are available on our site.
 These resources are a great introduction to the Hit IT Great platform, as well as the top golf strength, conditioning, and biomechanics coaches in the game: Coach Joey D, Coach K-Wayne Tullier, and Coach Christopher Noss.